Inventory management (business): Software applications

 Inventory management software is a tool to help efficiently manage stock.
 While the capabilities of applications vary, most inventory management applications give organizations a structured method of accounting for all incoming and outgoing inventory within their facilities.
 Organizations may save costs associated with manual inventory counts, administrative errors and reductions in inventory stock-outs.

 Often tracking stock just through sales and returns is not enough for retailers and does not meet the demands of customers multichannel expectations.
 Customers expect retailers to have real-time knowledge of stock availability.
 This can be a challenge for retailers who may have on-line as well as bricks and mortar outlets.

-A good inventory management system will be able to list all stock options with a size colour matrix as well as give live reports on best or worst sellers, supply chain and sales staff.
+An inventory management system typically provides a comprehensive stock listing with size and colour matrices, alongside real-time reporting on sales performance, supply chain activity, and sales staff metrics.

 Many large organizations use sophisticated ERP systems such as Oracle EBS and SAP for inventory management.
 Stock modules in these ERP systems provide many of the options needed to manage inventory.

 The stock size needs to correspond to the amount of products which are sold.
 If the stock is too large (especially with perishable goods such as fruit and vegetables) there is a risk of financial losses as some of the inventory may spoil while sitting in the store.
 To reduce this risk (and keep financial losses as small as possible), there is hence benefit in precisely recording the weekly purchases of the shop's customers.
 This can be done through purchases tracking per individual shopper.